 The Nocturnists is a night of physicians telling stories about their most memorable, moving, humorous, absurd, and trying experiences.
-For more information about the event, check us out in the San Francisco Chronicle.
+For more information, read about us here.

-Our next event will take place Saturday, 6/10/17 at Piano Fight.
+Our next event will take place Wednesday, 9/13/17 at The Shelton Theater.

-Tickets for this event will go on sale later this spring.
+Tickets for this event will go on sale later this summer.

 For guidance, here is an audio clip from a past event.
 We welcome any story regardless of content or tone, including "out of the box" submissions such as live readings and musical performances.
 Our target length is 5-10 minutes.

 Keep in mind, if your story is selected, we will help you craft and polish your story so that it is stage-ready.